BA (Accountancy, Glasgow Caledonian University)

 Prior to joining Strathclyde Business School in September 1993, I qualified as a chartered accountant and also spent a number of years working with a large UK consultancy practice.

-I conduct research on the relational processes of sensemaking, strategizing and changing to understand the process of organizational becoming.
-My doctoral research was based on three in-depth, longitudinal case studies, with organisations in the whisky and spirits, paper, and IT consultancy industries in which I researched the impact of scenario planning as a contemporary approach to sensemaking and becoming.
-Key was the role of ‘transitional objects’ in the process of managing constancy and change.
+I conduct research on the relational processes of sensemaking, strategizing and changing to understand the process of organizational learning.
+My doctoral research was based on three in-depth, longitudinal case studies, with organisations in the whisky and spirits, paper, and IT consultancy industries in which I researched the impact of scenario planning as a contemporary approach to sensemaking and learning.
+Key was the role of ‘transitional objects’ in the process of learning and managing constancy and change.

 My subsequent publications have developed new insights about the role of ‘breakdowns’, ‘counter-intuition’, ‘surprise’ and ‘unintended consequences’ to trigger strategic change, identifying new insights about complex relational causal thinking as a key element of sensemaking with scenarios.
 I am a co-author of the best-selling book The Sixth Sense: Accelerating Organizational Learning with Scenarios, published by John Wiley & Sons.